Meal and rest period policies in California

 The Wage Orders require every employer to authorize and permit all non-exempt employees to take rest periods, unless the employee’s total daily work time is less than three-and-a-half hours.
 The rest period must be 10 minutes of net rest time for every four hours of work time or major fraction thereof.
 The rest periods are counted as hours worked, so there is no deduction from an employee’s wages for the rest periods.
 The requirement for 10 minutes of net rest time refers to the time actually at rest or free from work.
 The goal is to ensure that the employee receives a full 10-minute break, excluding any time that it takes to walk, take the elevator or otherwise travel to the rest place.
-Because an employee is paid for the rest periods, the employer can require that the employee remain on its premises during the rest periods.
+Because employees are to be relieved of all duties for their rest periods, the employer cannot require that the employee remain on its premises during the rest periods.

 The DLSE Manual and opinion letters make clear that the 10 minutes that make up the rest period must be consecutive.
 In other words, the rest period should be a full 10 minutes.
 A succession of several small breaks taken throughout the day does not meet the rest period requirement in the Wage Order.

 Restroom breaks cannot be counted as rest periods.
 The DLSE has clarified that allowing employees to use the restroom facilities during working hours does not meet an employer’s obligation to provide rest periods.
 Any separate use of restroom facilities by an employee cannot be counted as an employee’s rest period.
 But an employer can reasonably limit the amount of time that an employee is absent from his or her workstation.
 Also, the employee is not permitted to extend a rest period if he or she chooses to use the restroom during that time.